Network monitoring for any environment.

 I started a quest in finding the best solution that would fit my requirements.
 There are many great network monitoring solutions.

-Just for the record, I will cover only the most important features, best would be to install and test the program if you are looking for monitoring solution.
+Just for the record, I will cover only the most important features, best would be to install and test the program if you are looking for a monitoring solution.
 One of the best ones in the market is Solarwinds NPN.
 Can PRTG compete?
 Can PRTG compete against Foglight NMS?
-Can PRTG give you any advantage over free Opsview NMS?
+Can PRTG give you an advantage over free Opsview NMS?

 One of the products I found is PRTG Network monitor.